If you want to pay off debt, these 6 steps are critical ones for you to consider in order to set yourself up for success from the beginning!

 Creating (and following!) a budget is perhaps the most important step to paying off debt.
 This helps you to reasonably see how much money you have available after covering your expenses.
 It also helps you to closely examine purchases and expenses to determine if they are necessary.

-We started out budgeting with paper and pencil, which I still think is the best way to get started.
+We started out budgeting with paper and pencil and using cash envelopes, which I still think is the best way to get started.
 You can learn more about how to create a budget in 6 simple steps (including FREE printable budget forms!) here.

 2. Save for a rainy day.